- Frequently Asked Questions

 How do I get cell phone service in China?

 Our staff will take you to open your cell phone account within the first 3 days of your arrival in China.
 If you bring a cell phone, getting a Chinese SIM card doesn’t cost much.
+Even if you have a cell phone plan from your own country that works in China, you’ll need a Chinese cell phone number for using important apps that verify your account with a Chinese phone number.

 How soon will I receive my first paycheck?